MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ### Business & Societal Context

 - LLMs are embedded in **location-based services**, recommendation engines, and urban analytics
-- Uneven digital representation risks **reinforcing spatial inequality**
+- Uneven digital representation risks **reinforcing spatial inequality at scale**
-- Borough-level misrepresentation can directly affect:
+- Borough-level misrepresentation can affect:
   - travel and navigation recommendations
   - cultural and commercial visibility
   - urban planning and smart-city tools